Keto Shopping List (With Comprehensive Carbohydrate Food Data)

 ‘Total carbs’ refers to the overall amount of carbohydrates in the food.

-In contrast, ‘net carbs’ means the amount of non-fiber carbohydrates in the food—the carbs that are digestible.
+In contrast, ‘net carbs’ means the amount of non-fiber carbohydrates in the food — the carbs that are digested into glucose.

 Some foods can be high in carbohydrates but very low in net carbs (such as cacao), while others can be the opposite.